RogerWaldron/component-patterns/README.md

 A Design guide is included to showcase component using various combinations

-Components are ewritten from scratch
+Components are written from scratch

 ## Stack Used
 NextJS, Typescript, React with Tailwind and HeroIcons